serraict/vine-demo-app/work/backlog.md

 ### Project Template

-We will create a cookiecutter template baesd on this project, so that developers can get started quickly with building an application that targets the Serra Vine platform.
+We will create a cookiecutter template based on this project, so that developers can get started quickly with building an application that targets the Serra Vine platform.